 When: During Museum hours, 10 a.m.-5 p.m.

-Find your connection to WWI during Memorial Day weekend through research stations at the Museum.
-With access to multiple databases including Fold3.com, Ancestry.com, the Museum and Memorial’s online collections database, the American Battlefield Monuments Commission and the National Archives, discover how the Great War affected your family through records, photographs and much more.
+What: Find your connection to World War I during Memorial Day weekend through research stations at the Museum.
+With access to multiple databases including Fold3.com, Ancestry.com, the Museum and Memorial’s online collections database, the American Battlefield Monuments Commission, and the National Archives, discover how the Great War affected your family through records, photographs, and much more.
 FREE to the public.

 Vietnam Era Bell UH-1 Iroquois “Huey” Helicopter Display